Yves848/WingetPosh/readme.md

 ```

 ## History
+### 0.5.1 :
-- 0.5.1 : Fixed the show-WGList bug when there is no updatable packages to show.
+- Fixed the show-WGList bug when there is no updatable packages to show.
+### 0.5.2 :
+- Removed the "-Interactive" switch to search-WGPackage.
+- Removed the search parameter from search-WGPackage.
+- Allowing multiple selection in uninstall-WGPackage.
+- Removing crash brug when no package is found in search-WGPackage.
+- Update readme.md

 ### Examples
 ``` Powershell